Monetization

 So, how do I make money on TikTok?

 The world of TikTok is weird, wide, and wonderful (that’s what we love about it.)
 There are many, many ways to monetize on TikTok, whether you’re a newcomer, a micro-influencer, or already in the game.
-How much you make it pretty much limitless.
-And it’s all up to you.
-As long as you approach it strategically and with intention, you’ll be raking it in in no time.
+How much you can make is pretty much limitless — and it’s all up to you.
+As long as you approach it strategically and with intention, you’ll be able to reap the rewards in no time.

 FAQ